-Spend four weeks of your summer living in Paris and training in filmmaking with working industry professionals from New York, Paris, and other parts of Europe.
+Spend two, four, or five weeks of your summer living in Paris and training in filmmaking with working industry professionals from New York, Paris, and other parts of Europe.
 You will spend the first week participating in PAA excursions and cultural activities, and exploring Paris on your own.
 The workshops are all-day intensive training sessions, and from day one, you will be writing, directing, producing, and editing your own films with top-notch equipment provided for you by the program and the city of Paris as your backdrop.

 “Performing Arts Abroad (PAA) is a wonderful organization that allows you to gain valuable work experience, contribute to a new community, develop lasting relationships, travel and (in my case) learn a new language.
 PAA creates a comfortable experience abroad with their assistance and support.”